Samsung/tizen-docs/docs/open-source-tizen/about/git-repo-structure.md

 |           | upstream   |           | Code from upstream open source           |

 **Note** Any git repository except above these directories does not belong to Tizen 3.0 and higher.

-For more information on Tizen platform development, see [Developing](../developing/developing/installing.md)